napari/napari-workshop-template/napari-workshops/plugins.md

     Grab the titlebar of the new widget `Properties of nuclei label` and drag it off the napari viewer to undock.
 Then you can resize the table for easier browsing.
-    You can re-dock the widget by dragging it on the existing side dock  or the bottom of the viewer, e.g. where the viewer buttons are, to dock it beneath the canvas.
+    You can re-dock the widget by dragging it on the existing side dock  or the bottom of the viewer, e.g. where the viewer buttons are, to dock it as a tab next to "layer list".
     ```

     * In the labels layer controls widget, check the box `show selected` to only view the currently